juntttttttt/AssetManager/QUICK_UPDATE_GUIDE.md

 **Note**:
 - If you haven't created a GitHub repository yet, create one at https://github.com/new
+- **Choose "Public"** if you want auto-updates to work for your users
+- **Choose "Private"** only if you don't need auto-updates for end users (they won't be able to download updates)
 - Make sure to replace `YOUR_USERNAME` and `YOUR_REPO_NAME` with your actual GitHub username and repository name
 - If you get authentication errors, you may need to set up a Personal Access Token or SSH keys